kartoeffelchen/sabbaticaldiary/_posts/2023-05-02-work-update.md

 My plans for this month:
 - start learning discrete maths for computer science;
-- start another course to earn credit for the BSc degree that I am planning to enrol in.
+- continue with the course on web programming using Python and JavaScript that I have been doing